A Dynamic Mode Decomposition Extension for the Forecasting of Parametric Dynamical Systems: Introduction

 \section{Introduction}

-Several applications in the computational sciences field require an iterative or real--time evaluation of the mathematical model in hand.
-In these contexts, reduced order modeling (ROM) allows for an efficient performing of the aforementioned tasks by reducing the dimensionality of the original model.
-Dynamic mode decomposition (DMD) \cite{dmd} has gained popularity in last years as ROM for dynamical systems, being successfully applied to fluid dynamics problems \cite{TezzeleDemoStabileMolaRozza2020MOR, TezzeleDemoRozza2019MARINE, TezzeleDemoGadallaMolaRozza2018NAV}.
-Such technique performs a model simplification in a data-driven fashion, and is able to individuate the main structures of the original problem and then predict the system state in future.
-However, in many applications it becomes fundamental to study not only the dynamics of the system, but also its dependency on some parameters.
-For practical examples, the reader can think of the position of the source in an unsteady heat problem or the fluid velocity in a computational fluid dynamics one.
+Several applications in the \RB{field of} computational sciences require an iterative or real--time evaluation of the mathematical model in hand.
+In these contexts, Reduced Order Modeling (ROM) \RB{constitutes a popular tool for boosting the} performance of the methods by reducing the dimensionality of the original model.
+Among all ROM methods, Dynamic Mode Decomposition (DMD) \cite{dmd} has lately gained popularity for \RB{what concerns the simulation} of dynamical systems, \RB{thanks to the wide applicability of the method in multiple contexts, e.g.} fluid dynamics problems \cite{DemoOrtaliGustinRozzaLavini2020BUMI, TezzeleDemoMolaRozza2018, RozzaMalikDemoTezzeleGirfoglioStabileMola2018ECCOMAS, gadalla2021les}. \RB{DMD provides dimensionality reduction} in a data-driven fashion, which then enables locating dominant structures in the original problem and finally predicting the system state in future \RB{time instants}.

+However, in many applications, it is fundamental to study not only the dynamics of the system but also its parametric dependency.
+For practical examples, the reader can think of the position of the source in an unsteady heat problem, or the fluid velocity in a computational fluid dynamics one. \RB{The task, in this case, is usually to predict the evolution of the system for both unseen parameters and future time instants}.